cosmos/developer-portal/hands-on-exercise/1-native/index.md

 Do you want to find out how to run Cosmos chains?
 Take it step-by-step.

-Begin with an introduction to the Cosmos SDK v0.50 with first steps to building an application-specific blockchain from scratch.
+Begin with an introduction to the Cosmos SDK v0.50 and the first steps to building an application-specific blockchain from scratch.

-In the next chapters, you will learn how to implement a checkers game blockchain with all the different aspects this can entail.
+In the following chapters, you will learn how to implement a checkers game blockchain with all the different aspects this can entail.

 ![A sphere going through a sort of portal](/hands-on-exercise/1-ignite-cli/images/cosmos_dev_portal_module-05-lp.png)